This is part one of a look back at the life and career of Winnipeg-born singer and actress Deanna Durbin.

 The Durbins ca. 1926 (Winnipeg Tribune)

-Despite the house, steady work and a growing family, there is one thing that James Durbin could not get used to: the cold Winnipeg winters.
+Despite the house, steady work, and a growing family, there is one thing that James Durbin could not get settled down to: the cold Winnipeg winters.
 There are references to him being a sickly man and the cold effecting his health.
-Daughter Deanna later recounted that what little savings the family could make in the summer was eaten up by heating costs in the winter.
+Deanna later recounted that what little savings the family could make in the summer was eaten up by heating costs in the winter.

-It was decided that the family would move to a warmer climate and in May 1923 they departed by car for Los Angeles with 12 year-old Edith and 1 1/2 year-old Edna Mae.
+It was decided that the family would move to a warmer climate and in May 1923 they departed by car for Los Angeles with 12 year-old Edith and 1-1/2 year-old Edna Mae in tow.